rust-lang/lang-team/src/decision_process/examples.md

 > Hello! @Alan has proposed to merge this PR.
 This is a **reversible
 > decision**, which means that it will be affirmed once the "final comment
-> period" of 10 days have passed, unless a team member pauses or suspends the
+> period" of 10 days have passed, unless a team member places a "hold" on the decision (or cancels it).
 > decision.
 >
 > | Team member | State |